 "Be not afraid of life.
 Believe that life is worth living, and your belief will help create the fact." -William James

-Brian Swope, MFT
+Brian Swope, LMFT

-Helping clients to rediscover and utilize his/her strengths in dealing with the difficulties one faces while also working to challenge external factors by helping the client to interact with the issue differently are his ultimate goals in therapy.
+Helping clients to rediscover and utilize their strengths in dealing with the difficulties one faces while also working to challenge external factors by helping the client to interact with the issue differently are his ultimate goals in therapy.
 To do this, clients will need to determine the goals of therapy, find the right balance of responsibility in the situation presented, and then, through therapy, develop the tools and understanding necessary to realize these goals.

 He specializes in pre-marital counseling, depression and anxiety, sexuality issues and systemic issues, with attention paid to multiculturalism.
-His sex therapy training focuses on the issues of sexuality and of arousal, desire and orgasm.
+His sex therapy training focuses on the issues of sexuality and of arousal, desire, and orgasm.

 Brian works using a variety of disciplines to bring a new perspective to the difficulties that his clients face.
 He provides a therapeutic environment that is free of judgement and safe for his clients to make progress toward their desired goals.